jgraley/cotest/coroutines/docs/working-with-gmock.md

 > [!NOTE]
 > Launch results must always be handled by the lauching coroutine.
 It is only
-> mock calls that can be handled by any coroutine.
+> mock calls that can be handled by other coroutines.
 This is a natural extension
 > of Google Mock's mock handling philosophy.

 > [!WARNING]